-Victor Willis, the lyricist and performer of such songs as "Y.M.C.A." and "In the Navy" with the Village People, says he's reclaimed the rights to 33 songs he wrote.
+Victor Willis, the Village People lyricist and performer of such songs as “Y.M.C.A.” and “In the Navy,” says he’s reclaimed the rights to 33 songs he wrote.

 Under a copyright law from 1978, he told the New York Times he’s exercised his “termination rights,” which allow creators to establish control over works they had signed away after a 35-year period, which went into effect Jan.
 1, 2013.